g3kl/Dynatrace-Dashboards-Gen3/ReadMeSLOAnalysis.md

 # SLO Analysis Dashboard
 This dashboard uses Causal AI to determine the relationship between Traffic and SLOs.
-The dashboard builds a model for your SLO and then predicts at what traffic volume will your SLO will warn/fail on average.
+The dashboard builds a model for your SLO and then predicts at what traffic volume your SLO will warn/fail on average.

 ![SLO Analysis Dashboard](SLOAnalysis.png)